 ‘Role’ describes the participation of people in business operations.
 It can represent business units, functional jobs, a set of data management-related accountabilities and responsibilities (in the RACI context), etc.

 Usually, all data management roles represent a set of data management-related accountabilities.
 These accountabilities and responsibilities are spread between data management/IT professionals and subject matter experts from business departments.
-Even if the industry reference guide DAMA-DMBOK2 offers some solutions regarding roles, still each company usually creates a set of roles that fits the company culture, understanding of data management, etc. I shared my vision on data-management roles and their design in one of my previous articles.
+Even if the industry reference guide DAMA-DMBOK2 offers some solutions regarding roles, each company usually creates roles that fit the company culture, understanding of data management, etc. In one of my previous articles, I shared my vision of data-management roles and their design.

 ‘Tools’ include information technology systems, applications, and resources required to perform the data management function, e.g., budget.

 Almost all departments within a company are involved in data management-related activities.
 Therefore, sharing and maintaining centrally related processes and artifacts is very important.

 Processes could be documented in business process management (BPM) applications.
 MS PowerPoint and Excel are also tools suitable for this purpose.
 Maintenance of the roles’ descriptions could form a part of HR documentation.
 Of course, it is highly advisable to use a centralized data management/governance tool where all artifacts can be mapped with each other.